JereKuusela/BetterContinents-Docs/docs/settings/flatmap.md

 # Flatmap

 ## Use Roughmap For Flatmap
-Use the flatmap as the rough map, but inverted (black rough map results in totally flat terrain)
+Use the flatmap as the rough map, but inverted (black rough map results in totally flat terrain).
 > Default true

 ## Flatmap File
 Path to a flatmap file to use.

 ## Flatmap Blend
-How strongly to apply the flatmap file (also applies when using Use Roughmap For Flatmap)
+How strongly to apply the flatmap file (also applies when using Use Roughmap For Flatmap).
 > Default `1`
 > Range `0` to `1`